davjonyoloai/stag-CUDA/README.md

     3. `cmake ..`
     4. `cmake --build .`
 3. __Run__ the example
-    1. `cd ../app`
-    2. Run `./stag_example`
+    - On Linux: Run `./stag_example`
+    - On Windows: Run `stag_example.exe`

-         This example application creates several images in the current directory, one for each detection step
+   This example application detects the markers in `../example.jpg` and saves the visualized results to `example_result.jpg`

+> [!NOTE]
+> The library is created as static by default.
+If you want to create a shared library instead, use the cmake option `BUILD_SHARED_LIBS=ON`.

 ## 🛠 Configuration
 When initializing the library, following parameters can be specified: